dcoderx/Recommender-System/README.md

 Collaborative filtering : is a technique that can filter out items that a user might like on the basis of reactions by similar users.
 It works by searching a large group of people and finding a smaller set of users with tastes similar to a particular user.

+__Drawback__: Collaborative filtering does not perform well if the dataset is sparse

 ## Test
 We see the movies recommended to us based on their similarities in relation to the movie 'Fargo'